Yayoi Kusama

 Yayoi Kusama represented Japan at the 45th Venice Biennale in 1993, and currently lives and works in Tokyo, where the Yayoi Kusama Museum opened in October 2017.
 Over the past decade there have been museum exhibitions of Kusama’s work touring the world in North America, Japan, Korea, Singapore, China, Australia, Russia, Brazil, Argentina, Mexico, Chile, Spain, England, France, Denmark, Norway, Sweden and Finland.
 In 2016 Kusama was selected as one of TIME Magazine’s World’s 100 Most Influential People.
 She was also named the world’s most popular artist by various news outlets, based on figures reported by The Art Newspaper for global museum attendance.
 In 2016, Kusama received the Order of Culture, one of the highest honours bestowed by the Imperial Family.
 Kusama is the first woman to be honoured with the prestigious medal for drawings and sculptures.

-Forthcoming projects include Kusama's first permanent UK installation for the new Crossrail station at Liverpool Street.
-Titled Infinite Accumulation, the site-specific work develops the artist's instantly recognisable motif – the polka dot – into a series of flowing, mirrored steel sculptures, each up to 12 metres wide and 10 metres tall.
-Undulating tubular rods will support a sequence of highly polished spheres, guiding passengers from the public spaces outside the station into the eastern entrance of the Elizabeth line station at Liverpool Street.
+Kusama’s first permanent and public UK installation for the new Elizabeth line station at Liverpool Street, titled Infinite Accumulation, has been unveiled in August 2024.
+The site-specific work develops the artist’s instantly recognisable motif – the polka dot – into a series of flowing, mirrored steel sculptures.
+Undulating tubular rods support a sequence of highly polished spheres, guiding passengers from the public spaces outside the station into the eastern entrance of the Elizabeth line station at Liverpool Street.

 International Programme